biostar-dev/g-sdk/docs/_apis/connect.md

 ### SetConnectionModeMulti

-Change the connections modes of multiple devices.
+Change the connection modes of multiple devices.

 | Request |